glotzerlab/garnett/doc/readerswriters.rst

 The format contains only data about xyz-positions and the boxes of individual frames.

 HOOMD-blue provides a writer for this format with a special dialect for 2-dimensional systems.
-The *glotzformats* dcd-reader is capable of reading both the standard and the 2-dim. dialect.
+The *garnett* dcd-reader is capable of reading both the standard and the 2-dim. dialect.

 .. note::
     Unlike most other readers, the :py:class:`~.reader.DCDFileReader` will return an instance of :py:class:`~.DCDTrajectory`, which is optimized for the DCD-format.
     This special trajectory class provides the :py:meth:`~.DCDTrajectory.xyz` method for accessing xyz-coordinates with minimal overhead.

-.. autoclass:: glotzformats.reader.DCDFileReader
+.. autoclass:: garnett.reader.DCDFileReader
     :members:
     :undoc-members:
     :inherited-members:

-.. autoclass:: glotzformats.dcdfilereader.DCDTrajectory
+.. autoclass:: garnett.dcdfilereader.DCDTrajectory
     :members:

-.. autoclass:: glotzformats.reader.PyDCDFileReader
+.. autoclass:: garnett.reader.PyDCDFileReader

 CIF
 ---

 The *cif*-format is a *text-based* format primarily used in the context of crystallography.

-.. autoclass:: glotzformats.reader.CifFileReader
+.. autoclass:: garnett.reader.CifFileReader
     :members:
     :undoc-members:
     :inherited-members:

-.. autoclass:: glotzformats.writer.CifFileWriter
+.. autoclass:: garnett.writer.CifFileWriter
     :members:
     :undoc-members:
     :inherited-members: